 - 3. Remove the trim angle (21) from the outer edge of the roof deck and remove the channel support brackets (13). - 4.
-Remove the vertical corner trim angle from the back of the cubicle.
 Remove the back plates to provide access to the hardware securing the end cover.
-Remove the end cover and save it for later installation. - 5.
+Remove the end cover with associated parts and save for later installation. - 5.
 Disconnect aisle conduit. - 6.
 Remove bolt located under aisle door.
 This bolt secures end plate to aisle center beam. - 7.
 Remove all hardware securing side plate to switchgear frame and hardware securing aisle end plate to aisle wall.
-It may be necessary to tap knife blade down vertical seam between aisle wall and end plate to cut sealant tape.
+It may be necessary to tap knife blade down vertical seam between aisle wall and

+- end plate to cut sealant tape.
 Sealant tape is soluble in kerosene which may be used to clean surfaces after parting.
-Remove entire sections from both switchgear and aisle.

-- 8. Remove aisle floor plates from in front of this end unit.
+Remove entire sections from both switchgear and aisle. - 8.
+Remove aisle floor plates from in front of this end unit.
 These plates must be re-installed in front of the new end unit.
 (If new end unit is of a different width and existing floor plates are not suitable for intermediate units, these floor plates must be replaced or modified.
 This will vary, depending on which end is extended.) - 9.
-Before moving new equipment into place, drill a 13/16-dia. hole through drawout compartment top plate into interunit wiring trough area.
+Before moving new equipment into place, drill a .81"-dia. hole through drawout compartment top plate into interunit wiring trough area.
 Install grommet in hole and mount four-pole terminal block on the underside of the barrier.
 Connect aisle wiring leads to terminal block for future connection to new end unit.
 Plug old hole in header with knockout seal.